philgladman/home-rpi-ArgoCD-stack/README.md

 systemd-r 674 systemd-resolve   12u  IPv4  21062      0t0  UDP localhost:domain
 systemd-r 674 systemd-resolve   13u  IPv4  21063      0t0  TCP localhost:domain (LISTEN)
 ```
-then run the following command to turn this off to free up port 53 for pihole `sudo sed -i "s/#DNS=/DNS=192.168.1.x/g; s/#DNSStubListener=yes/DNSStubListener=no/g" /etc/systemd/resolved.conf`.
+then run the following command to turn this off to free up port 53 for pihole `sudo sed -i "" "s/#DNS=/DNS=192.168.1.x/g; s/#DNSStubListener=yes/DNSStubListener=no/g" /etc/systemd/resolved.conf`.
 Change the IP Address with the IP of your Router.
 - create sysmbolic link `sudo ln -sf /run/systemd/resolve/resolv.conf /etc/resolv.conf`
 - reboot to apply changes `sudo systemctl reboot`
 - confirm systemd-resolver is no longer using port 53 `sudo lsof -i :53`
 - may have to update your /etc/hosts with `127.0.0.1 <your-hostname>`

 ## Step 4.) - Label Master node
-- label master node so samba container for the NAS will only run on master node since it has the NAS external drive connected `kubectl label nodes master disk=disk1`
+- label master node so samba container for the NAS will only run on master node since it has the NAS external drive connected, as well as to tell the NFS Server which node the NFS Vol external drive is on `kubectl label nodes master disk=disk1`

 ## Step 5.) - Fork this git repo
 - Since we will be using ArgoCD to deploy everything, you will need your own repository for Argo to pull its config from.